UMRHELab/DIYgm/README.md

 5. To get to the base directory, where we will install our application files, type: `cd /`

-6. To get the DIYgm-Mobile-Application files from inside the folder, type in:
+6. To get the mobile-app files from inside the folder, type in:
-`sudo cp -R /home/pi/DIYgm/DIYgm-Mobile-Application-Option/* .` (including the period)
+`sudo cp -R /home/pi/DIYgm/mobile-app/* .` (including the period)

 7. We need to install node.js, which will let the Pi connect to the mobile apps via Bluetooth.
 To do this, type:
 `sudo tar -xf node-v4.3.1-linux-armv6l.tar.gz` (Tip: press Tab to autocomplete the filename)